iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The planar grid that is displayed when [ViewFlags.grid]($common) is now displayed with a shader rather than as explicit geometry.
 This improved the overall appearance and efficiency of the grid display and corrects several anomalies when grid display was unstable at the horizon of a perspective view.
 The view frustum is now expanded as necessary when grids are displayed to avoid truncating the grid to the displayed geometry.

+## Schedule script enhancements

+The [RenderSchedule]($common) API for defining how to animate the contents of a view over time has been cleaned up and expanded.
+A new [RenderTimeline]($backend) element class has been introduced with version 1.0.13 of the BisCore ECSchema, to host a [RenderSchedule.Script]($common).
+[DisplayStyleSettings.scheduleScriptProps]($common) has been deprecated in favor of [DisplayStyleSettings.renderTimeline]($common) specifying the Id of the RenderTimeline element hosting the script to be applied to the display style.
+A [DisplayStyleState]($frontend)'s schedule script is now loaded asynchronously via [DisplayStyleState.load]($frontend) - this is done automatically by [ViewState.load]($frontend) but must be done manually for display styles obtained through other means.

 ## Presentation changes

 ### InstanceLabelOverride enhancements